jcherubini/3RP3-4RR6-4T15/4T15-MeetingSchedule.md

 # Fall 2021 Meeting Schedule

 Our meetings will occur on a biweekly basis every Monday, with any additional meetings scheduled as needed.
+All meetings will take place on MS Teams.

 | Completed | Date | Milestone | Notes |
 | :----: | ---- | ---- | ---- |